 SAP S/4 HANA (High-Performance Analytic Appliance) ‘uses in-memory, column-oriented, and relational technology to speed up data recovery.
 SAP also has cloud solutions like Ariba, Fieldglass, and Hybris, and CEC that can help to consolidate the system landscape.
 And its Business One & SAP Business ByDesign, ideal for small and medium-sized companies, provides comprehensive marketing, sales, financial, business, and customer relations functionality.

-Oracle is the top name for large companies in the ERP business and, in particular, with its acquisition of NetSuite, has been successful in offering a platform that can deliver add-on functionality to the NetSuite SaaS tools.
+Oracle is the top name for large companies in the business and, in particular, with its acquisition of NetSuite, has been successful in offering a platform that can deliver add-on functionality to the NetSuite SaaS tools.

-Choosing Microsoft for ERP might be a good choice for companies that already use Microsoft’s technology.
-Microsoft is delivering innovative solutions for small and medium-sized companies and is becoming a growing force that also appeals at larger organizations.
+Choosing Microsoft for might be a good choice for companies that already use Microsoft’s technology.
+Microsoft is delivering innovative solutions for small and medium-sized companies and becoming a growing force that appeals to larger organizations.

 PeopleSoft Financials is a financial reporting client/server designed for larger organizations.
 Apps enable organizations to control, manage and report on financial, accounting, and project tracking information.

-Sage Intacct is an ERP cloud system aimed at small and medium-sized businesses with fast growth.
-Intacct covers core financial and accounting systems, ordering, order management, and financial reporting, and market intelligence.
-This also integrates with applications from third-party such as Salesforce.
+Sage Intacct is a cloud system aimed at small and medium-sized businesses with fast growth.
+Intacct covers core financial and accounting systems, ordering, order management, financial reporting, and market intelligence.
+This also integrates with applications from third parties such as Salesforce.

-Epicor has been a pioneer in ERP systems, with an emphasis on the manufacturing, distribution, retail, and service industries.
-As other business software providers, they have their financial accounting roots until they begin incorporating CRM tools into their products.
-After acquisitions in the late 1990s and early 2000s, Epicor went on to grow its manufacturers
+Epicor has been a pioneer in systems, with an emphasis on the manufacturing, distribution, retail, and service industries.
+Like other business software providers, they had their financial accounting roots until they began incorporating CRM tools into their products.
+After acquisitions in the late 1990s and early 2000s, Epicor went on to grow its manufacturers.

 Deltek Vision is a project-based resource planning program

 Infor, which is an evolving technology for the enterprise, will be considered by small and large organizations, both nationally and internationally, providing a range of applications tailored to individual organizations.

 There is much more software available in the market for Enterprise resource planning.
 Now choosing the perfect ERP product that depends upon your organizational needs & Total Cost of Ownership